zokugun/vscode-explicit-folding/README.md

 ## Debugging

-If the property `explicitFolding.debug` (`false` by default) is `true`, the extension will print out debug informations into the channel `Folding` of the panel `Output` (menu: `View` / `Output`).
+If the property `explicitFolding.debug` (`false` by default) is `true`, the extension will print out debug information into the channel `Folding` of the panel `Output` (menu: `View` / `Output`).

 ## Priority/Delay

 VSCode is scoring each folding providers based on the scheme and language.
-When the scores are identicals, the providers which have been registered the latest have an higher priority.<br/>
+When the scores are identical, the providers which have been registered the most recently, receive a higher priority.<br/>
-When starting up, VSCode loads the extensions.
+When starting up, VSCode loads the installed extensions.
 When reading a file, VSCode will load the folding provider of the file's language (only once per language).

-The property `explicitFolding.delay` (in ms, `1000` by default) is used so that this extension's folding provider has a higher priority than the one of the language provider.
+The property `explicitFolding.delay` (measured in milliseconds, and set to `1000` by default) is used so that this extension's folding provider has a higher priority than that of the language provider.

 ## Notification